Skip to Content

 28. Celtic Ornament No. 2

-Ornaments showing examples of Celtic interlaced style.
+Ornaments showing examples of the Celtic interlaced style.

 Owen Jones Grammar of Ornament Celtic No 2